Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 aorta (where blood normally exits the heart), but is blocked from entering

-where it exits.
-A better alternative to the femoral circuit, however, is
+to the femoral vein where it exits.
+A better alternative to the femoral circuit,

-atrium (for output).
+and atrium (for output).

 Mean Arterial Pressure (MAP) for an normal adult is regarded as being in the range of 50 to 150 mmHg, and Cerebral Perfusion Pressure (CPP) is in the same range [BRITISH JOURNAL OF ANAETHESIA; Steiner,LA; 91(1):26-38 (2006)].
 Vascular pressure normally drops to about 40 mmHg in the arterioles, to below 30 mmHg entering the capillaries, and is down to 3 to 6 mmHg (Central Venous Pressure, CVP) when returning to the right atrium of the heart.
 Perfusing a cryonics patient at about 120 mmHg should open capillaries adequately for good cryoprotectant tissue saturation without damaging fragile blood vessels.